 You have a right to support from an independent advocate if you are thinking about challenging decisions about the care, we provide for you.
 Independent advocates can tell you about your rights and help you to be heard in meetings.
 They are separate from the Council, social workers, and your PA.
 If you feel as though you are struggling to express yourself, or your views are not being taken seriously, then you can approach an advocacy service to support you in making yourself heard.
 Although there are several advocacy services available, Lewisham works with National Advocacy Youth Service (NYAS) and vou can access this service free of charge.
 We will always try to work together with an advocate where they are involved.

 How can NYAS help you:

-- If you feel your views are not being listened to and want someone on your side - If you are unhappy with the way, you are being cared for
+• If you feel your views are not being listened to and want someone on your side

 Useful contacts